Rain

 Makish lived alone, long before she became an old one, but not by choice.

-There was only one that she loved.
+There was only one man she ever loved.

 She hides her memories of him from me, but I know that he rejected her eyes.